publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch63/m__us_usc_t15_s3722.md

         The term “regional innovation cluster” means a geographically bounded network of similar, synergistic, or complementary entities that—

-            (A) are engaged in or with a particular industry sector;
+            (A) are engaged in or with a particular industry sector and its related sectors;

             (B) have active channels for business transactions and communication;